Picture of couple happy together

 2. Show More Empathy

-All relationships require empathy, and it’s especially important when you’re in a romantic partnership with someone.
+All relationships thrive on empathy, and it’s essential in a romantic partnership.

 Do what you can to shift out of that mindset and focus on your partner’s needs and feelings as often as possible.
-Try to put yourself in their shoes.
 Even when things are going well, you can still be empathetic by trying to understand what they might be dealing with each day.

 3. Cultivate a Positive Mindset